Energy Efficiency in Ontario’s Environment Plan: What’s in and What Could be Next

 The plan includes a section on the need to increase the resilience of buildings in the face of climate impacts.
 A further link could be drawn between efficiency and resilience.
 For example, more efficient buildings are able to maintain temperatures during energy disruptions, and reduced electricity demand increases reliability and adds to a system operator’s ability to respond to emergencies.

-Did we miss anything?
+Did we miss anything relating to the Ontario Environment Plan?
 Drop us a line and let us know.
 The provincial policy scorecard we are currently developing will track these policies, provide a benchmark with other provinces, and help facilitate best practice sharing.